-- Some PNMs β have point estimators (e.g. mean, median, or mode) that are closely related to standard deterministic numerical methods B. This aspect is present in works such as (Schober et al., 2014), which considers probabilistic ODE solvers with Runge-Kutta schemes as their posterior means, and (Cockayne et al., 2016, 2017), which consider PDE solvers with the symmetric collocation method as the posterior mean. - Another desideratum for a PNM $\beta$ is that the spread (e.g. the variance) of the distributional output should provide a fair reflection of the accuracy to which the quantity of interest is being approximated.
-In the statistics literature this amounts to a deside for credible intervals to be well calibrated (Robins and van der Vaart, 2006).
+- Some PNMs β have point estimators (e.g. mean, median, or mode) that are closely related to standard deterministic numerical methods B. This aspect is present in works of Schober et al. (2014), who consider probabilistic ODE solvers with Runge-Kutta schemes as their posterior means, and Cockayne et al. (2016, 2017), who consider PDE solvers with the symmetric collocation method as the posterior mean. - Another desideratum for a PNM β is that the spread (e.g. the variance) of the distributional output should fairly reflect the accuracy of the approximation of the quantity of interest.
+In the statistics literature this amounts to a deside for credible intervals to be well calibrated (Robins and van der Vaart, 2006; Cockayne et al., 2020).